thecodemonkey/kafka-microservices/README.md

 The great advantage of these technologies and the new approaches lies in their scaling.
 This does not necessarily mean the runtime performance of an application, but rather the Scaling the business model.
 Above all, the scaling of the actual software development process.
-The point is that you no longer have to develop a platform with **ONE LARGE IT team**.
+The point is that you no longer have to develop a platform with **ONE LARGE TEAM**.
 Instead, many smaller teams can work in parallel and without any major arrangements bring different parts of an application into production very quickly and effectively and operate them there.

 Decentralization and loose coupling bring the advantage not only  in the code or in the infrastructure operation,